Convergence rates for discretized Monge-Amp\`ere equations and quantitative stability of optimal transport: Introduction

 where $\text{diam}\ensuremath{(C_{i}),}$ denotes the diameter of the cell $C_{i}.$ The corresponding discretization of the measure $\mu$ is then defined by setting

 where we have used the subindex $h$ to emphasize that we are focusing on the limit when $h\rightarrow0$ (see also Section \ref{subsec:Other-discretization-schemes} for other discretizations).
-This discretization scheme corresponds, from the point of view of Optimal Transport, to the notion of \emph{semi-discrete }Optimal Transport (since it corresponds to Optimal Transport between a continuous and a discrete measure; see \cite{k-m-t,l-s} and references therein).
+This discretization scheme corresponds, from the point of view of optimal transport, to the notion of \emph{semi-discrete }optimal transport (since it corresponds to optimal transport between the ``continuous'' measure $\nu$ and the discrete measure $\mu_{h};$ see \cite{k-m-t,l-s} and Section \ref{subsec:Comparison-with-semi-discrete}).
 From the point of view of numerics this kind of discretization scheme was first introduced in the different setting of the Dirichlet problem in \cite{o-p}.